QuasyMoFo/Elixer/README.md

 Below are some of Elixers Public Launch Scripts, used on the E2 launch system.
 To use this code, and modify it to your own craft, you will need **some** kOS experience.

 You will never be using the current, up to date version of the code.
-DO YOUR OWN MODIFICATIONS
+DO YOUR OWN MODIFICATIONS!

 ## Updates (version 2.0.0)